melmasri/HPprediction/README.md

 Specifying inital values for affinity parameters and related options in `...` is only relavent for the `full` or `affinity` model, otherwise they are ignored.
 Intial values for the `eta` parameter only apply in the `full` or `distance` model.

 `network_est()` runs two types of upper layer MCMC sampling functions.
 It runs and MCMC using the full joint distribution when the `affinity` model is used, otherwise it runs an iterated conditional modes (ICM) MCMC sampler when the `full` or `distance` models are used.
 A mode of the ICM is the conditional joint distribution of a row on all other rows of `Z`.
+Besag(74, Sec 6.1) for details on the ICM method.

+## References

+Elmasri, M., Farrell, M., and Stephens, D. A. (2017). _A hierarchical Bayesian model for predicting ecological interactions using evolutionary relationships._ [arXiv](https://arxiv.org/abs/1707.08354).

+Besag, J. (1974). _Spatial interaction and the statistical analysis of lattice systems._ Journal of the Royal Statistical Society.
+Series B (Methodological), 192–236.

 ## Examples